OutSystems/docs-support/src/enterprise/maintenance/moving-os-infra-newactiv.md

 1. Pause all deployments to the Production environment.

-1. For all environments, refresh the license file for the activation codes AAA with the new files.
+1. For all environments, refresh the license file for the Activation Codes AAA with the new files.
 Let’s start with the Production environment:

     a.
-Go to the [Licensing Portal](https://www.outsystems.com/licensing) and enter your old Production environment activation code AAA.
+Go to the [Licensing Portal](https://www.outsystems.com/licensing) and enter your old Production environment Activation Code AAA.

     b.
 Navigate to the serial number of the Production environment and obtain the license file.
 Keep the file for backup purposes.